cornellsh/signal-ai/docs/signal_assistant_core.md

     *   Return responses to the Enclave.
 *   **What it MUST NOT DO:**
     *   Receive unsanitized prompts containing PII from the Enclave.
-    *   Retain prompts or responses beyond immediate processing, unless explicitly agreed upon with strict privacy controls.
+    *   The system MUST only be configured to use LLM providers whose documented data retention and usage policies are compatible with the Data Inventory and privacy posture defined for the Signal Assistant (e.g., no training-on-data or strictly bounded retention).
+The system MUST NOT intentionally configure providers to retain prompts or responses beyond immediate processing unless such retention has been explicitly risk-assessed, documented in internal privacy/security documentation, and surfaced in user-facing terms.
 *   **Data Received/Sent:** Sanitized LLM prompts (inbound from Enclave), LLM responses (outbound to Enclave).
 *   **Raw Content Visibility:** FULL for the sanitized prompt and response *during processing*.
 *   **Persistent Storage:** Assumed to have its own retention policies, which the Enclave's PII sanitization and data minimization efforts are designed to mitigate against.